toblux/start-clamd-github-action/README.md

 # Start ClamAV Daemon GitHub Action

 This GitHub action starts a lightweight ClamAV daemon.
-For now, `clamd` only loads the `bytecode.cvd` database.
-It works on Linux, macOS, and Windows runners.
+By default, `clamd` loads only the `bytecode` database, but the `main` and `daily` databases can be enabled if needed.

+The action works on Linux, macOS, and Windows runners.
 On Linux and macOS, `clamd` listens on TCP port 3310 and the Unix socket at `/tmp/clamd.socket`.
 On Windows, `clamd` listens on TCP port 3310.

 ## Inputs